 - At one time friends and professional partners, playwright Arthur Miller and Broadway director/filmmaker Elia Kazan had a long-lasting falling out after the latter denounced former colleagues at a 1952 House Un-American Activities Committee hearing.
 Miller’s Tony Award-winning play The Crucible, a late-17th-century-set allegory about the Red Scare and the concept of “American exceptionalism,” opened the following year.

-- Part two of this three-part post about notable movies based on the works of playwright Arthur Miller focuses on the two film versions of The Crucible: Raymond Rouleau’s mostly French-made The Witches of Salem (1957) and Nicholas Hytner’s U.S.-made box office bomb The Crucible (1996).
+- Part two of this three-part post about notable movies based on the works of/written by playwright Arthur Miller offers a brief look at two big-screen versions of The Crucible: Raymond Rouleau’s mostly French-made The Witches of Salem (1957) and Nicholas Hytner’s U.S.-made box office bomb The Crucible (1996).

 Playwright Arthur Miller vs. director Elia Kazan & the House Un-American Activities Committee

 Playwright Arthur Miller and Broadway director/filmmaker Elia Kazan were not only artistic collaborators but also friends.
 Besides having directed the stage productions of All My Sons and Death of a Salesman, Kazan was to have joined forces with Miller on the filming of the latter’s 1947 screenplay “The Hook,” the real-life-inspired, Brooklyn-set tale of an Italian-American longshoreman, Marty Ferrara, at war with his corrupt, mafia-linked union leaders.

 That all changed in 1952, when Miller and Kazan found themselves at war with one another the year after their failed attempt to get “The Hook” off the ground at Columbia Pictures.